The Micah Initiative

 In 2009, the Spirit called us to do something about hunger in Cleveland Heights and Abundance Acres was born.

-In 2011 the Spirit called us to do something about racial reconciliation and the Courageous Conversations on Race were born.
+In 2011 the Spirit called us to do something about racial reconciliation and Courageous Conversations on Race were born.

-How will this work?
+How does this work?

 - A small group (2 or more people) working together in community.

 - The project idea (and funding) must benefit people outside of the church, particularly those experiencing poverty, violence, injustice, or any kind of pain.

 - How you will be “doing justice, loving kindness, and walking humbly with God.”
 Include a plan to support the projects and small groups spiritually – will you pray together, study scripture, read a spiritual book, reflect together on how this is challenging your faith?
 This is a final essential part of the process, as we seek to ground ourselves to walk humbly with God.